 Students in certificate programs may be required to learn the principles of heavy engine rebuilding, powertrains and industrial safety.
 Those in the associate's degree programs may be required to take a broader curriculum emphasizing mathematics, applied science, communications and writing in addition to core subjects.

-Although there isn't standardized certification that heavy equipment repair technicians must hold in every state, some individual pieces of equipment and machinery may demand operator's licenses.
+Although there isn't a standardized certification that heavy equipment repair technicians must hold in every state, some individual pieces of equipment and machinery may demand operator's licenses.
 In addition to these various equipment licenses, some employers may require technicians to hold a commercial driver's license (CDL) in addition to a regular driver's license.

 Salary and Career Outlook